I love birth. I love birth stories, I love thinking and reading about it, I love pregnant people. It’s a beautiful obsession.

 I like to think of my life as “before witnessing birth” and “after witnessing birth.”
 Most of my life I was not only disinterested in pregnancy and birth, but--get this!--kind of grossed out by the whole concept.
 Then my twin sister got pregnant and I was there when she gave birth to my perfect nephew.
 Y’all, I had never seen power and beauty like that before.

-When it comes to the non-birthy side of me, I live in Statham with my 2 independant, smart, funny kids.
-In my free time I like to read the Twilight novels (don’t hate me), watch Scrubs, and paint furniture.
-I’m also into power tools.
+When it comes to the non-birthy side of me, I live in Statham with my 2 independent, smart, funny kids.
+In my free time I like to read the Twilight novels (don’t hate me), use swear words in creative ways, go hiking, paint, and stay up way too late Netflixing.
+I’m into power tools, I like cutting the grass, but I hate when my hands get dirty.
 I find it relaxing to clean my kitchen but doing laundry makes my skin crawl.
+I came out as a lesbian in my mid-30's, which led to all kinds of massive transition in my life: divorce, single parenting, navigating a newly-discovered identity, re-creating my life and community.
+The whole shebang.
+Life really surprises you sometimes.

 If you ever considered hiring a doula, please contact one.
 Find a way to pay for it.
 Whether it’s Kate and me here at AthensBorn or someone else in town, you deserve to have someone by your side while you’re giving birth who will make sure you feel beautiful and powerful as you do your work.